tc39/proposal-temporal/docs/instant.md

 The output precision can be controlled with the `fractionalSecondDigits` or `smallestUnit` option.
 If no options are given, the default is `fractionalSecondDigits: 'auto'`, which omits trailing zeroes after the decimal point.

-The value is truncated to fit the requested precision, unless a different rounding mode is given with the `roundingMode` option, as in `Temporal.PlainDateTime.round()`.
+The value is truncated to fit the requested precision, unless a different rounding mode is given with the `roundingMode` option, as in `Temporal.ZonedDateTime.round()`.
 Note that rounding may change the value of other units as well.

+If the `timeZone` option is not provided or is `undefined`, then the string will express the date and time in UTC and the `Z` offset designator will be appended.
-If the `timeZone` option is given, then the string will express the time in the given time zone, and contain the time zone's UTC offset, rounded to the nearest minute.
+However, if the `timeZone` option is given, then the string will express the date and time in the given time zone, and contain the time zone's numeric UTC offset, rounded to the nearest minute.

 Example usage: